adderbyte/image_retrieval_paper_implementation/README.md

 3 factors are important:

    * using the activation layers as feature vectors
-   * Having a labelled data for training the neural network (feature vectors as input and similarity score as target)
+   * Having a labelled data for training image pair (feature vectors as input and similarity score as target)
    * The target score will be derived using [structural similarity index](https://ece.uwaterloo.ca/~z70wang/publications/ssim.pdf)/ euclidean distance with some heuristics to get easy and difficult pair scores